Nilajjana/rubics_cube_solver/README.md

 │   ├── cubie.hpp
 │   │   └── Cubie-based representation (cp, co, ep, eo)
 │   │
+│   ├── cube_inp.hpp/.cpp
+│   │   └── Interactive ncurses cube-net editor:
+│   │       renders the net, handles arrow-key
+│   │       navigation and colour entry, and
+│   │       returns the six completed faces
+│   │
 │   └── stk_to_cub.hpp/.cpp
-│       └── Sticker → cubie conversion,
+│       └── Sticker → cubie conversion.
+Builds a
+│           self-consistent colour scheme from the
-│           corner/edge orientation and
+│           six centre stickers, then identifies each │           corner/edge and its orientation, and
-│           permutation validation
+│           validates permutation parity
 │
 ├── rubicsmove/
 │   └── cubemove.hpp/.cpp